 South African Prime Minister Johannes Vorster had talks on thursday (18 August) with the leaders of South Africa's coloured and Indian communities on proposals to alter the country's system of government.

-South African Prime Minister Johannes Vorster had talks on thursday (18 August) with the leaders of South Africa's coloured and Indian communities on proposals to alter the country's system of government.
+Background: South African Prime Minister Johannes Vorster had talks on thursday (18 August) with the leaders of South Africa's coloured and Indian communities on proposals to alter the country's system of government.
 The proposed changes would give the two groups a greater say in the governing of South Africa.

 SYNOPSIS: The proposals contain a plan giving South Africa's two million coloureds, who are of mixed race, and 600,000 people of Indian origin, representation in the national Parliament.
 The Americans have been increasing pressure on South Africa to liberalise its separatist policies.